-Overview
+Executive Overview

-American Superconductor Corporation was founded in 1987.
+We were founded in 1987.
 We are focused on developing, manufacturing and selling products using two core technologies: high temperature superconductor ("HTS") wires and power electronic converters for electric power applications.
-We also assemble superconductor wires and power electronic converters into fully-integrated products, such as HTS ship propulsion motors and dynamic reactive compensation systems, which we sell or plan to sell to end users.
+We also assemble superconductor wires and power electronic converters into fully integrated products, such as HTS ship propulsion motors and dynamic reactive compensation systems, which we sell or plan to sell to end users.
+Current or prospective customers for our products include electric utilities, electrical equipment manufacturers, industrial power users and commercial and military shipbuilders.